bpmn-os/bpmnos-modeller/README.md

 # A BPMN 2.0 modeller for optimization and simulation

-This modeller uses [bpmn-js](https://github.com/bpmn-io/bpmn-js) and [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel).
-It implements a BPMN 2.0 modeler that allows you to edit execution related properties via a properties panel.
+Implementation of a BPMN 2.0 modeler allowing to provide data relevant for optimization and simulation.
+The modeller is based on [bpmn-js](https://github.com/bpmn-io/bpmn-js), [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel), and [bpmn-js-token-simulation](https://github.com/bpmn-io/bpmn-js-token-simulation).

 ## Building the modeller

-You need a [NodeJS](http://nodejs.org) development stack with [npm](https://npmjs.org) and installed to build the project.
+You need a [NodeJS](http://nodejs.org) development stack with [npm](https://npmjs.org) installed to build the project.

 To install all project dependencies execute